SimonHerrera/python_mathmagician/README.md

-## Below are the instructions for our exercise - 7/26/2016
+### Below are the instructions for our exercise - 7/26/2016

-### The program will print a list of integers, fibonacci or primes.
+The program will print a list of integers, fibonacci or primes.
-#### The user will select which one to run and how many it will output.
+The user will select which one to run and how many it will output.

-## To Run:
+### To Run:
-### To Run Program: python mathmagician.py
+- To Run Program: python mathmagician.py
-### To Run Tests: python mathmagician_tests.py -v
+- To Run Tests: python mathmagician_tests.py -v

-Mathmagician
+### Project - Mathmagician:

 Setup